-Maria Hadden is a founding board member of the Participatory Budgeting Project, a nonprofit organization that seeks to help the public take a direct role in governmental budgeting.
+Maria Hadden is a Chicago politician serving as alderwoman for the city’s 49th ward and a community activist.
+She was a founding board member of the Participatory Budgeting Project, a nonprofit organization that seeks to help the public take a direct role in governmental budgeting.
 Maria first became involved in PB as a budget delegate during the very first PB cycle in the U.S. in 2009 and is currently the Senior Project Manager for the Midwest and South.
 Maria’s expertise in public participation is grounded in grassroots organizing efforts for social change.
 In both her professional and civic life, she creates space for effective public engagement and the implementation of transformative processes.
 Maria has years of facilitation and training experience previously working as a mediator and mediation trainer with the Interfaith Center for Peace in Columbus, Ohio.

 She earned her B.A. in International Peace and Conflict Studies from The Ohio State University before moving to Illinois to serve as an AmeriCorps*VISTA.
 Maria’s interests in community voice and the role of civil society were the focus of her graduate studies at DePaul University where she earned an M.S. in International Public Service Management.
 Maria joined Voqal is 2017.
-She lives with her partner in Chicago, IL and works nationally and abroad.
+She lives with her partner in Chicago, IL.

 Currently residing in the Twin Cities, Ron Harris is the Senior Adviser to Minneapolis City Councilmember Lisa Bender.
 He previously served as policy director for a local nonprofit, and in that role, successfully lobbied and negotiated the first municipal Paid Sick Time law in the Midwest.
 In this role, he also advocated for criminal justice reform, Federal Reserve policy and a $15 minimum wage increase among other progressive initiatives.